 Freezing tortillas is a simple way to keep them on hand when you need them most.

 As with most things you freeze, the more effort you put into the freezing process, the longer they’ll retain their quality when frozen.

-In this article, we’ll cover how to freeze corn tortillas, how to freeze flour tortillas, how to defrost frozen tortillas and discuss the pros and cons of each method you can get the best results possible.
+In this article, we’ll cover how to freeze corn tortillas, how to freeze flour tortillas, and how to defrost frozen tortillas.
+We’ll also discuss the pros and cons of each method so you can get the best results possible.

 Let’s get started…

 What Are Tortillas?